-Crohn’s disease is a type of inflammatory bowel disease (IBD) that can cause a range of symptoms.
-Stress, some foods, and certain medications can trigger or worsen flare-ups.
-A person experiencing a flare-up can ask their doctor about the treatment options.
+Crohn’s disease is a type of inflammatory bowel disease (IBD) that can cause a range of symptoms, such as abdominal pain and diarrhea.
+Stress management, dietary changes, and medications may help manage a flare.

 The symptoms that a person experiences will depend on the severity of their condition and which area of the intestinal tract it affects.
 However, flare-ups typically include a mix of gastrointestinal symptoms, such as diarrhea, and other symptoms, such as fever and joint pain.

 This article explores the causes, symptoms, treatment, duration, and prevention of a Crohn’s flare-up.

 Crohn’s disease involves the inflammation of the digestive tract.
 It can affect any part of the tract, but it

 - Autoimmune reaction: In this response, a person’s immune system attacks healthy cells.
 The damage causes inflammation, which leads to symptoms of the disease.